This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Storing Leftover Soup

-I love to double my chicken noodle soup recipe to have for now and then store it in the freezer.
-It will be the one soup everyone is raving about this winter season!
-It makes it perfect for warming up on cold winter days or when I know someone is not feeling well.
+I love to double my chicken noodle soup recipe for now and then store it in the freezer.
+It’s perfect for warming up on cold winter days or when I know someone is not feeling well.

 • In the Refrigerator: Follow the recipe and let cool completely.
 Once your chicken noodle soup is cooled, place it in an airtight container and store it in the refrigerator for 3 to 4 days.
-When reheating you may need to add in more broth.
+When reheating, you may need to add more broth.

 • In the Freezer: Yes, this chicken noodle soup will freeze well.
 Follow the directions for making the chicken noodle soup except skip adding in the noodles.
 Allow the chicken noodle soup to cool completely.
 Place in a ziplock bag and lay flat in the freezer.
 Make sure that you label the bag with the date!
 This will last in the freezer for about one month.
 When ready to warm up you can thaw it overnight in the refrigerator.

-• To Reheat: When you are ready to eat you can reheat it on the stove or in the microwave and add in the noodles at this time.
-As your noodles sit in the broth it will continue to absorb the broth and you will need to add more when warming up again.
+• To Reheat: When you are ready to eat, you can reheat the broth on the stove or in the microwave and add the noodles at this time.
+As your noodles sit in the broth, they will continue to absorb the broth, and you will need to add more when warming up again.

 Pin this now to find it later